trifon1402/Source-code-of-c-drinking-game/README.md

 - Stability recovery over time.
 - Save and load game progress.

+## Planned Features
+1. Fix the stability gain in the settings menu.
+2. Ensure that skill points are correctly tracked.
+3. Adjust starting stability from 100 to 0.
+4. Investigate and resolve any additional issues.
+5. Introduce a boss fight.
+The first boss, "Qnkata," will drink "Pirinsko" and will have a stability of 16, unlike the player who starts with 100 stability.
+6. Implement an in-game currency system.
+Players will earn currency by defeating bosses, allowing them to purchase new alcoholic drinks.

 ## Requirements
 - C++ compiler (e.g., g++)
 - Standard C++ library